harrytruman/network-config/README.md

       gather_subset: all
 ```

-Either way, this is how you start down the path to true Config-to-Code!
+Regardless of which you prefer, Ansible will give you all the facts about your network devices.
+This is how you start down the path to true Config-to-Code!

 ```
 ansible_facts: